TheMaskMaker/PageSocket/README.md

 Well, this will be annoying.
 You need to manually run each container, and do service BEFORE gateway so you can link them.
 Don't forget to -e the environment variables.

+###My audience id cookie is like getting overidden during session swapping?
+set your hosts file to use www.pagesocket.com or something.
+Chrome play weirdly with localhost cookies sometimes.